zathras/jovial_svg/README.md

   *  Text elements are supported.
   *  Embedded images are supported.
   *  Inheritable properties are supported.
   *  Object/group opacity is supported -- cf. SVG 1.1 s.
 14.5.
-It was
+(Not
-     eliminated from SVG Tiny 1.2.
+     in Tiny).
   *  The symbol element is supported (Not in Tiny; cf.  SVG 5.5).
   *  The `style` tag for inline CSS and the `style=` attribute are supported to specify node attributes (not in Tiny - cf. s.
 6.2).